Cohousing: Characteristics

-Cohousing communities are usually structured – in principle and often in architecture – to encourage frequent interactions and the formation of close relationships among their members.
-Neighbors are encouraged to cooperate within the community and to care for their neighbors.
-Cohousing developments are usually intentionally limited to around 20–40 homes and frequently feature large common areas for residents to interact in.
-While cohousing developments are designed to encourage community, residents usually still have as much personal privacy as they want.
-Residents are able to choose how much they engage in order to find the right balance between their privacy and the community.
-Decision making in cohousing communities is often based on forming a consensus within the community.
-Residents have shared space which they can all use, usually saving money; however, residents can still manage their own space to appeal to them.
-Cohousing is similar to coliving, distinguished by individual units in Cohousing with personal amenities such as kitchens and bathrooms, while coliving involves the communal use of shared bathrooms and common spaces such as kitchens and living rooms.
+Cohousing requires active participation by residents, and communities are usually structured – in principle and often in architecture – to encourage interactions and the formation of relationships among their members.
+Neighbors are encouraged to cooperate within the community and to care for each other.
+Community involvement promotes an interdependent village-like experience where neighbors know each other.
+Cohousing developments are usually limited to around 20–50 homes and often have large common areas where residents interact.
+While cohousing developments are designed to encourage community, residents can also have personal privacy.
+Residents are able to choose how much they engage in order to find the right balance between their privacy and community involvement.
+Decision-making in cohousing communities is often based on building a consensus within the community.
+Residents work together to maintain the shared space which they can all use, usually saving money.
+At the same time, residents manage their own private space.